MaikKlein/maikklein.github.io/_posts/2015-8-11-Metaprogramming-D.md

 `isIntegral` will take a value and check with `typeof` if it is an integer. `Filter` is a metafuction that will filter our variadic sequence `Ts...`.
 Combining `Filter` with `isIntegral` will filter the sequence `Ts...` so that it will only contain integer values. `only()` transforms the sequence to a [range](http://dlang.org/phobos/std_range.html) which allows us to reuse functions from [std.algorithm](http://dlang.org/phobos/std_algorithm.html) like `reduce`.

-I think it looks quite elegeant but sadly `only()` will result in a copy.
+I think it looks quite elegant but sadly `only()` will result in a copy.
 Let us see if we can improve on that.

 Before we start, let us generalize our isIntegral and isFloatingPoint "functions".